 Multiple orthopedic physicians provide surgical care, injury assessments, weekly onsite clinics and attend competitions.

-The University of Maryland Sports Medicine team is joined by two Chiropractors who are available weekly.
+The University of Maryland Sports Medicine team is joined by Chiropractors who are available weekly.
 Services include restoring function, reducing pain, and improving movement through soft tissue and manual therapy techniques that leads to injury resolution and improves performance.

 Sport Psychologists work within a multidisciplinary sports medicine team providing clinical care services to Maryland students to foster mental health and well-being, promote success in educational and athletic goals, and contribute to a safe, welcoming, and multi-cultural campus community.